KULALA Guide: Switching Up Your Room Decor on A Budget

 When quarantine set it, this changed drastically.
 I could not escape my room, which at this point was a time capsule into my teenage years I had long grown out of.
 The paint had actually began to chip off from the walls – that’s how outdated we’re talking.
 If my walls could speak, surely they’d ask for a fresh coat of paint.
 My space was begging for an overhaul.

 But the restrictions in place meant that the paint job and bulky furniture shopping had to be put off till later.
 I had to get creative with what little I could get my hands on online.
 Along the way, I learnt that little changes go a long way in revamping a space.
 For starters, I Marie Kondo-ed my entire room.
-Although rather than asking if a particular item sparked joy, I found it more useful to contemplate if I had reached the item in question in the past year.
+But rather than ask if a particular item sparked joy, I found it more useful to contemplate if I had reached for the item in question in the past year.
 If I haven’t, chances are, I wasn’t going to need it and into the bin it went.

 Lastly, followed the finishing touches: switching out my bed sheets and curtains.
 Local, ethically produced organic bed sheets from Sojao saved me from the eyesore that were my old sheets.
 Given that my bed occupied a fair share of real estate in my room, changing the sheets made for a prominent visual shift in the room.
 For curtains, I went with plain linen ones through which the sunlight would stream in every morning.
 Quite the sight to wake up to every morning – one that would transport me to a resort in Bali.